 Baby T is no stranger to overseas travels, having made the trip to Denmark and back when he was 7 weeks old and again when he was 20 months old.
 Wanting to take advantage of the infant 10% flight fare, Mrs. T and I decided to book a trip to Japan before he turns two.
 Luckily for us we found an amazing airfare deal.
+What was our experience with Japan travel with a toddler?

 Japan is a very interesting place to visit.
 I’ve been to this beautiful country more than a handful of times but it was Mrs. T and Baby T’s first time.
 Quite frankly I didn’t know what to expect traveling with a toddler in Japan.
 Since Baby T is a charmer and has long wavy blond hair, I figured he would gather a lot of attention in Japan.
 And I was right.
 Everywhere we went Baby T was making friends and getting attention left, right, and center.
 The Japanese ladies simply adored him, wanting to touch him and taking pictures of him.